RapidCoders/Coding-Practice/DAY_2/Readme.md

 # Q1.
-Write a program which accept number from the user and return the addition of all it's digits.
+Write a program which accept number from the user and return the addition digits.

 Input: 3458\
 Output: 20